Skip to main content

 Spot-check the cells that you’ll use to make a decision, at least one cell per column, on a high-stakes Discovery.

-Once a Discovery’s columns are tuned, save it as a template.
-The next time you have a similar set of documents, you’ll start with the right columns automatically.
+Once a Discovery’s columns are tuned, click Save as Template next to the title.
+It saves the columns, not the documents, so the next time you have a similar set of files you start with the questions already written.
+See Discovery templates.

 Next steps